 Mini Shelties are a contentious issue among pet owners.
 Supporters say that the original 19th century Shelties were much smaller than they are today.
 After all they do have Pomeranians and other toy breeds in their genetic history.

 So it's not unnatural to have the occasional undersized Sheltie pop up today as a genetic throwback.
 Indeed, there are dedicated Mini Sheltie breeders who follow responsible breeding practices to create these pint-sized pooches based on that notion.

 However, sadly, this is the exception and not the rule.
-The biggest cause of Minis these days is to create designer dogs - dogs created for their novelty value - and for profit.
+The biggest cause of Miniature Shelties these days is to create designer dogs - dogs created for their novelty value - and for profit.

-There are unethical people who cross Shelties with smaller breeds to create a Sheltie mix, which they then call a miniature.
+There are careless people out there who cross Shelties with smaller breeds to create a Sheltie mix, which they then call a miniature.
 There are other backyard breeders who focus on breeding the runts of the litters to get smaller and smaller Shelties.
-This is not a healthy practice at all.
+This is not a healthy practice.

-Both kinds of breeding often take place in puppy mills (which create pet store puppies) and are very much profit driven affairs.
-This is bad news because:
+Both kinds of breeding often take place in puppy mills (which create pet store puppies) and are profit-driven affairs.
+This is BAD news because: